 The Music Box seats approximately 100 (with variable seating arrangements) and is home to experimental and informal UMBC Department of Music productions, the UMBC Gamelan, and special events.
-The Dance Cube is ADA accessible.
+The Music Box is ADA accessible.

 UMBC is easy to visit, and is about 15 minutes from the Inner Harbor area and about 25 minutes from the Washington Beltway.
 We’re just off I-95 and I-695 with plenty of free parking.